-If you’ve heard there’s no inheritance tax in Colorado, that’s correct.
-Today, Colorado does not impose an inheritance tax on beneficiaries who receive money or property after someone’s passing.
+Colorado does not impose an inheritance tax on beneficiaries who receive money or property after someone’s passing.
 Only federal rules and ordinary state income tax may apply, depending on the situation.

 Why Is There No Inheritance Tax in Colorado?

 The person receiving the assets pays an inheritance tax, not the estate itself.
 Different states structure these taxes in their own way.
 Some tax distant relatives or non-relatives more heavily, while exempting spouses or children.
-Colorado stands out because it has no active inheritance tax, which simplifies things for many families.
+Colorado stands out because it has no active inheritance tax, which simplifies the process for many families.

 The History

-1980: the state repealed its inheritance tax and replaced it with a state estate tax instead, shifting the tax burden from beneficiaries to the estate itself.
+1980: The state repealed its inheritance tax and replaced it with a state estate tax instead, shifting the tax burden from beneficiaries to the estate itself.

 That estate tax was tied to a federal credit that used to reward states for imposing such a tax.
 When federal law phased out that credit for people passing after December 31, 2004, Colorado’s estate tax effectively ended as well.
 The key takeaway: both the old inheritance tax and the later estate tax are now dormant.